powbot/docs/docs/index.md

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to this documentation, create a pull request with your changes to our [GitHub repository](https://github.com/powbot/docs).
+If you'd like to contribute to this site, create a pull request with your changes to our [GitHub repository](https://github.com/powbot/docs).

 ---